jinnux-td/my_client/note.md

 Change to DOM will be sync by browser rendering
 A React component define by its function definition too, so even if 2 function return same structure, the component doesn't recognize it and will treat as a new component.
 But, if we create jsx component using conditional if (condition) <A/> else <A/>, the virtual DOM created will have node with same definition with old component (from a same function) => Not rerender
 However, we can modify this default behavior using "key" property in component => Separate component.
 And because key is used to determine child component, it just need to unique in parent component only
+NOTE: Using key allow to move component around and its state still remain

 NOTE: When use setState method with object value, React may internal not replace old state object to new object but just copy value only => Case use state object as component key, rerender but React treat component is still the same key